davidchip/tagg/README.md

 - Backend to store repos of environments that can be collaborated on
   - Repo, with branches
   - Collaborators (people who have contributed to this, ie, a model ws used)
+- Build an app that uses 3-4 panels of modular width, height
+  - One for preview
+  - One for library of particles
+  - One for code generated
+  - One for publishing content, generating a link to it, selling it?

 Bullet points